jinoantony/gatsby-blog/src/pages/php/2020-04-23-how-composer-autoloads-php-files/index.md

 ## Putting it all together

 Now we can look into how composer autoloads our files combining all these autoloaders.
-First of all we need to include composer's `autoload.php` file.
+First of all, we need to include composer's `autoload.php` file.

 ```php
 require __DIR__.'/../vendor/autoload.php';
 ```

-It require another file `composer/autoload_real.php` and call the `getLoader()` method on the generated composer autoloader class.
+It requires another file `composer/autoload_real.php` and calls the `getLoader()` method on the generated composer autoloader class.

 ```php
 require_once __DIR__ . '/composer/autoload_real.php';